needle-mirror/com.unity.package-manager-ui/Documentation~/package-manager-ui.md

 - **Read-only packages**

   These are packages which the Package Manager downloads from the [Unity package registry](#PackManRegistry) as needed.
-They are not bundled with the project source and may have dependencies on other packages in external projects.
+They are not bundled with the project source, and might have dependencies on other packages in external projects.
 This type is typical of most Unity packages.

   The Package Manager can also download packages from other registries.
 For more information, see [scoped package registries](#ScopedRegistries).

 - **Local packages**

-  These are packages that you saved on your computer in an [external](#extpkg) location outside of your current Unity project.
+  These are packages that you have saved on your computer in an [external](#extpkg) location, outside of your current Unity project.

 - **Built-in packages**